 NCI advises the plant owner on licensee requirements and provides oversight activities that meet owner requirements.
 NCI serves as an agent of the plant owner.

-NCI’s typical scope of work involves assessing the adequacy of operating procedures and practices, personnel qualifications, training programs, risk management tools, cost control protocols, vendor screening systems, security programs (including cyber security) and personnel safety programs.
+NCI’s typical scope of work involves assessing the adequacy of operating procedures and practices, personnel qualifications, training programs, risk management tools, cost control protocols, supplier screening systems, security programs (including cyber security) and personnel safety programs.
 NCI performs continuing assessment of the project’s quality assurance and safety metrics, cyber-security infrastructures, aging management of the fuel in dry storage, 10 CFR 72 compliance of the fuel storage system, and on-site storage of Low-Level Waste (LLW).
 For Holtec International’s decommissioning projects, prior to close of the transaction, NCI acts as an agent of the owner to ensure that Holtec Decommissioning International (HDI) is in full compliance with commercial agreements.
 Subsequent to the transaction close, NCI ensures that the required regulations are executed without infraction.
 In the post-close phase, NCI advises on the licensee’s obligations and assumes all other oversight functions and activities that typically belong in the realm of the nuclear plant’s owner.
 This includes performance of owner’s duties such as securing necessary site permits and assembling a qualified team of specialists to conduct periodic programmatic assessments.

 NCI is also tasked with monitoring the withdrawals from the Decommissioning Trust Fund (DTF) in compliance with the applicable owner financial procedures, NRC guidelines, and IRS statutes.
 Another key function of NCI includes an independent assessment of the investment strategies for the DTF that accords with Holtec’s conservative investment policy and emphasizes the fund’s resilience in the face of market volatility.

 Corporate Independence: NCI is administratively independent from other Holtec entities.
 NCI’s management chain leads directly to the CEO of Holtec International.
 NCI’s administrative independence from other Holtec operating entities engaged in decommissioning such as HDI is a critical feature of its organizational structure.

 The oversight function of NCI in decommissioning projects is summarized below.
 They encompass the principal goals of the decommissioning project which the NCI personnel are expected to keep as foremost considerations in their project execution plan.